Category: #alzheimers

 • Take her to the beauty parlor on ______ at _____

-Getting help is not a sign of weakness, it is a strategy for being successful.
+Getting help is not a sign of weakness, it is a strategy for being a successful family caregiver.

 Pat